openesp/openesp/README.md

 Building
 ========
-The project uses Gradle as build system, and to build the distro, simply run:
+The project uses Gradle and Ant as build systems.
+Run it as normal, or if you don't have Gradle installed already, simply run the service wrapper:

+Linux/OSX:

+    ./gradlew

+Windows:

+    gradlew.bat

+Alternatively, if you have Gradle already, simply run

     gradle